ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

 - There are different categories of "private":

-  1. Some parts are truly private, i.e. shouldn't be used outside the library that defines them.
+  1. Some parts are truly private, i.e., shouldn't be used outside the library that defines them.
       These things are only there because a library was split into multiple `.c` files.
-      This includes e.g. `splitNew` and `struct _Split`.
+      This includes e.g., `splitNew` and `struct _Split`.

       Symbols belonging to this category should not appear at all in the `symbols.map` file.

   2. Other things are truly private, but must be tested.
-      This includes e.g. most other `split*` functions or the `elektraKeyName*` functions.
+      This includes e.g., most other `split*` functions or the `elektraKeyName*` functions.

       Symbols belonging to this category should not appear in at all in the `symbols.map` file.